jacksonianrtaylor/Meyers-Briggs-Personality-Predictor/README.md

 - No popularity bias means that one personality pair being a certan way does not influence the chance of any other personality pair being a certain way.

-- For each of the four model types, the analysis.py program outputs the accuracy results of the best of this model type on each personality pair.
+- For each of the four model types, the analysis.py program outputs the accuracy results using this consistent model type on each personality pair and combining like above: (acc_1\*acc_2\*acc_3\*acc_4)

 - It also outputs the accuracy results of the absolute best model for each personality pair.
-This means the highest performing model  out of 4 is used for each personality type.
+This means the highest performing model  out of 4 model types is used for each personality type.
+Again, the accuracy of the entire 4 pair predictions looks like this: (acc_1\*acc_2\*acc_3\*acc_4)